 Social Cost-Benefit Analysis in Project Management: Introduction

 Cost-benefit analysis is a process of deciding whether to go with a business decision or not on the basis of the net benefits from it.
 We first assess the benefits or rewards from a business decision.
 Then we deduct the costs that we will incur in order to implement that decision or idea.
 If the result is positive, we can go ahead with the plan.
-In case of a negative result, we should shelve the idea and look for other alternatives.
-However, there are some projects in which we may not benefit financially but still, companies and governments go ahead with them.
+We should shelve the idea and look for other alternatives in case of a negative result.
+However, there are some projects in which we may not benefit financially, but still, companies and governments go ahead with them.
 Such projects have social implications or benefits.
-In order to gauge the social or socio-economic benefits from a project, we do a social cost-benefit analysis in project management.
+In order to gauge the social or socio-economic benefits of a project, we do a social cost-benefit analysis in project management.

 - Social Cost-Benefit Analysis in Project Management: Introduction

 - Main Stages of Social Cost-Benefit Analysis in Project Management

 - Approaches to Social Cost-Benefit Analysis in Project Management